L0vd/chain-services/testnets/defund/wallet-bot/README.md

 /help - list of commands

 **List of available buttons in the menu:**
-💎 Token Info - Highlights of DEFUND token
+💎 Token Info - Highlights of FETF token
 💰 Balances - Shows the number of tokens for watchlist accounts
 ➕ Add - Add account or validator to watchlist
 ➖ Delete - Delete account or validator from watchlist